-IU policy brief examines views of teacher evaluation in Indiana
+Policy brief examines superintendents' views of teacher evaluation

 FOR IMMEDIATE RELEASE

-Authors of the policy brief are Hardy Murphy, research scholar at Indiana University and former school superintendent in Evanston, Ill.; Sandi Cole, director of the Center on Education and Lifelong Learning at Indiana University; Gary Pike, professor of higher education at Indiana University-Purdue University Indianapolis; Jim Ansaldo and James Robinson, both research associates at the Center on Education and Lifelong Learning.
+Authors of the policy brief are Hardy Murphy, clinical faculty member and director of the Indiana Urban Schools Association; Sandi Cole, director of the Center on Education and Lifelong Learning; and Jim Ansaldo and James Robinson, both research associates at the Center on Education and Lifelong Learning.

 About the Center on Education and Lifelong Learning and the Indiana Institute

 The Center on Education and Lifelong Learning is a division of the Indiana Institute on Disability and Community, Indiana's University Center for Excellence, which works to increase community capacity through academic instruction, research, dissemination and training, and technical assistance.